10 minute read | All |

 As set out in our page on Information Sharing, we are required to obtain informed consent to share information about a person with other professionals.
 There may also be other occasions where there is a need for a parent or child (subject to age and understanding as set out below) to give their consent, for example for trips off the school site, medication being given in school, etc. and these will all require informed consent.

-Informed consent is also a key issue when considering exploitation, for example peer on peer abuse, when looking at sexual harassment and violence, county lines, etc.
+Informed consent is also a key issue when considering exploitation, for example, child-on-child abuse, when looking at sexual harassment and violence, county lines, etc.

 What is meant by informed consent, and how does this link with competence and capacity?